opf/openproject/help/getting-started/projects/README.md

 ---
+sidebar_navigation:
   title: Open and create a project
+  priority: 160
 description: Open and create a new project in OpenProject.
 robots: index, follow
 keywords: open project, create project